German researchers believe they have created a photovoltaic inverter that will make better use of the sun's energy.

 Inverters change direct current from a solar cell array to alternating current, so that energy can be fed into public utility grids.

-According to the Fraunhofer Institute researchers who designed the inverter, the device has achieved a record efficiency rating.
+researchers who designed the inverter, the device has achieved a record efficiency rating.
 And greater efficiency enables photovoltaic systems to yield more energy.

 The inverter uses a silicon carbide-based metal-oxide-semiconductor field-effect transistor (MOSFET) — the first time such a transistor has been applied to a photovoltaic application.